Whether you choose to emphasize the ‘shabby’ or the ‘chic’, find all the great style ideas you need right here.

 Soft pinks, greens, blues and white/off-white fabrics always work well...emphasize the color or colors that you love the most, so beautifully shown in this Bedroom.

 You will place these fabrics on comfortable upholstery (slipcovers look great in a shabby chic space and can find new purpose for a dated but sturdy piece), rugs, pillows, even lampshades.
 Use your imagination, just don’t get so carried away that your space becomes a dizzying array of patterns.

 Shabby chic decor must always retain an aura of elegance.
 Remember that.

 If you have been studying shabby chic decorating, you know that there is always a little bit of crystal elegance in the space.

-It could be as simple as drawer pulls, or you might make a statement with a vintage style chandelier with delicate crystals hanging from it.
+It could be as simple as cabinet pulls to create a Shabby Style vibe in the Kitchen, or you might make a statement with a vintage style chandelier with delicate crystals hanging from it.

 Your space can also include some lace, quilts, comforters and other such types of soft and vintage accessories.

 Look for unique pieces that are elegant and have soft curves to them.

 New, re-purposed or vintage, it doesn't matter as long as you love the piece.